gwg313/zmk-configs/README.md

 ## Automated Build and Flash

-The firmware is automatically built using GitHub Actions.
+The firmware is automatically built with CI.
 Once built, it is uploaded as an artifact.
 No manual building is required.

 To flash them connect a compatable keyboard and enter bootloader mode, then drag and drop the relevant uf2 files.